-It is in this context, that Shia faith practices have remained a subject of aversion in the larger discourse on Kashmir.
-In this backdrop, I am interested in understanding what these practices entail for Shia women whose religious lives form a major part of their identity, actions and life choices.
-Growing up in these communities, where everyone knows you, women's actions become highly monitored and regulated.
-There is an emphasis on religious education in maktabs/dargsgahs (religious school), to read Quran, to become familiarised with the tenets of Islam, the lives of Prophet (pbuh) and his family members, to learn distinct codes of conduct of piety and modesty.
-Shia believers learn the vocabulary of loss, early on, as they learn about the struggles of the Prophet and his family.
-So much so that they call themselves Azadaar, mourners.
-There is an emphasis on shahadat (martyrdom) of the Imams, of taqlid (learning through imitation), mazloom (victim), maqtal (place of death), zulm (oppression), zorwar (oppressor), Hussainiyat becomes synonymous to truth and Yazidiyat, to falsehood.
-This vocabulary is deeply embedded in their subconscious through language, devotional manoeuvring and rituals.
+For Shia women, there is an emphasis on religious education in maktab/darsgah (religious school), to read Quran, to become familiarised with the tenets of Islam, the lives of the Prophet, and his family members, to learn distinct codes of conduct of piety and modesty.
+Besides the religious knowledge, Shia believers learn the vocabulary of loss, early on, as they learn about the struggles of the Prophet and his family.
+So much so that they call themselves azadaar (mourners).
+There is an emphasis on shahadat (martyrdom) of the Imams, of taqlid (learning through imitation), mazloom (victim), maqtal (place of death), zulm (oppression), and zorwar (oppressor).
+This vocabulary is enhanced through language, devotional maneuvering, and rituals.
+What is interesting about this self-framing of loss by Shia is that it comes very close to the self-framing of Kashmiris at large.

-Figure 2.
-Women performing the ritual of chest-beating/2020
+Figure 1.
+Women performing the ritual of chest-beating.
+Photograph taken by the author, 2020.